Last Stop on Market Street

 Last Stop on Market Street is a 2015 children's book written by American author Matt de la Peña and illustrated by Christian Robinson, which won the 2016 Newbery Medal, a Coretta Scott King Illustrator Honor, and a Caldecott Honor.
+Last Stop on Market Streets Newbery win was unprecedented, since it is rare for picture books to be awarded the medal.
+Last Stop on Market Street was met with widespread acclaim after its release, receiving positive reviews from Kirkus Reviews and the New York Times Book Review amongst many others.

 The book follows a young boy named CJ as he learns to appreciate the beauty in everyday things during a bus ride.
 De la Peña and Robinson both drew on personal experiences when working together to create the book.
 Through its story and illustrations, Last Stop on Market Street tackles issues of race and class as they may be seen through the eyes of a young teen.
-Last Stop on Market Street was met with widespread acclaim after its release, receiving positive reviews from Kirkus Reviews and the New York Times Book Review amongst many others.
-Last Stop on Market Streets Newbery win was monumental, as it is extremely rare for picture books to be awarded this medal.
 In 2018, the children's book was adapted into a children's musical which has been performed by various children's theater groups across the country.